Welcome to Via de Cristo of Western Washington

 Left to Right: Blake Ozias, Jan Ozias, Rev. Ken Wyneken, Ron Becker, Linda Becker and Mary Olson

-It was incorporated as a non-profit organization in February 2004, and conducted its first weekend in October 2004 -- a coed weekend attended by 12 pilgrims.
+We were incorporated as a non-profit organization in February 2004, and conducted its first weekend in October 2004 -- a coed weekend attended by 12 pilgrims.
 The team that produced the weekend was comprised of Fourth Day community members from western Washington, Arizona, California and Utah.

 Our Leadership